Twelve Years' Truce: Conferences

 The peace conference opened in The Hague on 7 February 1608.
 The negotiations took place in the Binnenhof, in a room that has since been known as the Trêveszaal.
-As Stadtholder Maurits declined to take part in the conference, the leadership of the delegation of the Republic was given to his cousin William Louis of Nassau, the Stadtholder of Friesland, Groningen and Drenthe.
+As Maurice declined to take part in the conference, the leadership of the delegation of the Republic was given to his cousin William Louis of Nassau, the Stadtholder of Friesland, Groningen and Drenthe.
 The chief negotiator on the Dutch side was the influential Land's Advocate of Holland, Johan van Oldenbarnevelt.
 The delegation of the Habsburg Netherlands was led by Ambrogio Spinola.
 Its leading participant was the Chief-President Jean Richardot.
 They were assisted by Neyen, the Secretary of State and War, Don Juan de Mancicidor, and the Audiencier Louis Verreycken.
 There was no separate delegation for the King of Spain.
 The delegates of the Archdukes were empowered to negotiate on his behalf.